πΉπ© Chad

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.

-Terrorists may attack with little or no warning, targeting foreigners, local security forces, and civilians.
-Terrorists can easily cross borders.
+Terrorists and armed non-governmental groups may attack with little or no warning.
+They target foreigners, local security forces, and civilians.
+Terrorists and armed non-governmental groups can easily cross borders.
 Government security forces may restrict civilian movement and engage in military operations with limited warning.
+Do not travel to this area for any reason.

-The U.S. Government has extremely limited ability to provide emergency services to U.S. citizens in Chad, particularly in the Lake Chad Basin.
+Outside of N’Djamena, the U.S. Government has extremely limited ability to provide emergency services to U.S. citizens in Chad including the Lake Chad Basin.

 Visit our website for Travel to High-Risk Areas.

-Central African Republic, Libya, and Sudan Borders – Do Not Travel
+Borders of Cameroon, Central African Republic, Libya, Niger, Nigeria, and Sudan – Level 4: Do Not Travel

-Armed non-governmental groups operate along Chad’s southern border with Central African Republic, Sudan, and in Libya and northern Chad.
+Armed non-governmental groups operate along Chad’s borders with Cameroon, Central African Republic, Niger, Nigeria, Sudan, and in Libya and northern Chad.
+Do not travel to this area for any reason.

 There are unmapped and undocumented minefields along the borders with both Libya and Sudan.

-The U.S. Government has extremely limited ability to provide emergency services to U.S. citizens in Chad, particularly in border areas with Central African Republic, Libya and Sudan.
+Outside of N’Djamena, the U.S. Government has extremely limited ability to provide emergency services to U.S. citizens in Chad, particularly in border areas.

 Visit our website for Travel to High-Risk Areas.